2 Images I Wish I Had created before Building My Squarespace Website

 I was inspired by this batched and scheduled blog post to redo my Squarespace Favicon and Social Sharing Logo.

-- Uploaded them to Squarespace in the Design-->Site Title & Logo Section.
+Uploaded the new favicon and social share icon to Squarespace in the Design-->Site Title & Logo Section.

-- Cleared my Browser Cache and quit Chrome (as the new Favicon didn't surface immediately.)
-When I reopened my browser, the KO favicon appeared.
+Cleared my Browser Cache and quit Chrome (as the new Favicon didn't surface immediately.)
+When I reopened my browser, the new favicon appeared.

 Using Facebook Debugger Tool for the Social Sharing Logo